kingsmanrip/paulaApp/README.md

 As of May 26, 2025, the system includes the latest time records for the primary teams.
 Note how individual employee hours are tracked regardless of which squad they work with on a given day:

+### May 28, 2025 - Full Teams Back in Action

+**Multiple Teams Across Mississippi**
+- 6 teams working across different locations in Mississippi
+- 33 employees in total logged hours today
+- Teams in Meridian, Osyka, Magee, and Marion

 ### May 27, 2025 - No Activity

 **Weather Event**